Electromorphosis/nlp-ue5/README.md

-# nlp-ue4
+# nlp-ue5

-Natural Language Processing Plugin for Unreal Engine 4 using Tensorflow
+Natural Language Processing Plugin, originally made by [Glenn van Waesberghe](https://github.com/Glenn-v-W) for Unreal Engine 4 using Tensorflow, forked for adaptation to UE 5.2.1.

 This plugin was built upon [getnamo's tensorflow-ue4 plugin](https://github.com/getnamo/tensorflow-ue4), which you can find here.